All-Hands-AI/openhands-resolver/README.md

 python -m openhands_resolver.send_pull_request --issue-number ISSUE_NUMBER --github-username YOUR_GITHUB_USERNAME --pr-type draft --fork-owner YOUR_GITHUB_USERNAME
 ```

+## Providing Custom Instructions

+You can customize how the AI agent approaches issue resolution by adding a `.openhands_instructions` file to the root of your repository.
+If present, this file's contents will be injected into the prompt for openhands edits.

 ## Troubleshooting

 If you have any issues, please open an issue on this github repo, we're happy to help!
 Alternatively, you can [email us](mailto:contact@all-hands.dev) or join the [OpenHands Slack workspace](https://join.slack.com/t/opendevin/shared_invite/zt-2oikve2hu-UDxHeo8nsE69y6T7yFX_BA) and ask there.